What is KCNQ2 Developmental & Epileptic Encephalopathy

 The KCNQ2 Gene

-The gene that is altered in patients with KCNQ2 developmental and epileptic encephalopathy (KCNQ2) is the gene for a potassium channel within the brain, located on the long arm of chromosome 20, at position 13.3 (20p13.3).
+The gene that is altered in patients with KCNQ2 developmental and epileptic encephalopathy (KCNQ2) is the gene for a potassium channel within the brain, located on chromosome 20q13.33.

 The KCNQ2 gene belongs to a family of other ion channel genes and is sometimes abbreviated Kv7.2.
 Ion channels are pores in the cell membrane, around the outside of the cells, with gates that allow charged atoms (ions) to flow into and out of cells.
 These ions play a key role in a cell’s ability to generate and transmit electrical signals.

-The genes for the ion channels share important properties, and are named to reflect them.
-“K” is the chemical symbol for potassium which is a positively charged ion.
-CN is an abbreviation for channel.
-The KCNQ2 gene is the 2nd member of the Q subfamily which indicates that the channel is voltage-gated.
+The genes for the ion channels share important properties and are named to reflect them.
+“K” is the chemical symbol for potassium, which is a positively charged ion.
+CN is an abbreviation for the channel.
+The KCNQ2 gene is the 2nd member of the Q subfamily, which indicates that the channel is voltage-gated.
 Being voltage-gated means that the channel opens and closes according to the charge in environment in the cell.
-Mutations in the KCNQ2 gene cause a spectrum of disease that ranges from benign seizures in infancy, to developmental and epileptic encephalopathy.
+Mutations in the KCNQ2 gene cause a spectrum of disease that ranges from benign seizures in infancy to developmental and epileptic encephalopathy.
 These differences are likely based on the degree of dysfunction in the potassium channel.
 Those mutations that cause encephalopathy are typically located in one of several particular areas.
-However, recent literature suggests that distinguishing presentations may be more complex than initially thought, other factors, other than the location of the KCNQ2 mutation, that affect outcomes, which can vary significantly even for individuals with the same variant of the mutation.
+However, recent literature suggests that distinguishing presentations may be more complex than initially thought; other factors, other than the location of the KCNQ2 mutation, affect outcomes, which can vary significantly even for individuals with the same variant of the mutation.

 KCNQ2 is an autosomal dominant disorder.
 Most genetic diseases are determined by the status of the two copies of a gene, one received from the father and one from the mother.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.